JovelRamos/RateMySJSU/README.md

 ## Contributing

-We welcome contributions to the SJSU Class Schedule Enhancer!
+We welcome contributions to the SJSU RMP Extension!
 If you're interested in improving the extension or adding new features, please fork the repository and submit a pull request.

 ## Disclaimer